 There is no reason to leave money due to you on the table, even while you grieve and mourn your loss.

-In some cases, a loved one might have other types of insurance that have named beneficiaries and pay out in particular circumstances, such as auto insurance, AD&D travel insurance, or workers’ compensation.
 For cases like car or travel insurance, payouts work the same way as they do for life insurance.
 In the case of workers’ comp, consult with local insurers and the state to determine how the death benefit on such a policy pays out.

 Insurance companies will often notify you of your benefit and send you a claim form to fill out.
 If they don’t, contact the company yourself.
 Write them via certified mail, and submit an original death certificate, the original life insurance policy naming you, and your own government-issued identification.

 The relationship between the policy and the estate